Molecular Life and Health Sciences

 3. Neurobiology (120 ECTS credits)

 The brain remains one of the biggest unresolved mysteries in life sciences.
 This option is focussed on the nervous system, exploring how it functions on different conceptual levels, ranging from genes and genetics, over behaviour and circuits to neurodegeneration.
-An array of different animal models are used including the fruit fly Drosophila melanogaster, the nematode Caenorhabditis elegans, the cnidarian Nematostella vectensis and the mouse.
+An array of different animal models are used including the fruit fly Drosophila melanogaster, the nematode Caenorhabditis elegans, the cnidarian Nematostella vectensis, cephalopods, and the mouse.
 Research groups engage integrative approaches to investigate neural stem cells and cancer, cell differentiation and connectivity, sensory systems, behaviour, learning and memory, and neurodegeneration.
 The tools employed are molecular genetics, molecular biology, protein analysis, microscopy and imaging, behavioural analysis and many more.

 4. Marine Biology (120 ECTS credits)

 Oceans harbour the largest diversity of animals, are the core ecosystem impacting climate and are of large economical importance for food production.
 However, much remains unknown on the biodiversity of marine animals and particularly about the genomes, physiological and molecular adaptions in diverse environments.
 This option focuses on animals in the marine environment, their biodiversity, and investigates how relevant features emerged in evolution.
-It provides an overview on behavioural, molecular, physiological, neuronal and developmental mechanisms in Xenocoelomorpha, Cnidarians, Cephalopods and Tunicates.
+It provides an overview on behavioural, molecular, physiological, neuronal and developmental mechanisms in Xenocoelomorpha, Cnidarians, and Cephalopods.
 The curriculum includes several hands-on courses and workshops at leading Marine Stations in Europe.